ethical-haquer/Galaxy-Flasher/README.md

 In addition to [Thor's own issues](https://github.com/Samsung-Loki/Thor/issues), here are Thor GUI's:

 Functional:
-+ Setting the option "T Flash" to "True" locks-up Thor itself, at least in my case.
-I didn't have a micro-SD in, but still.
-Causes Ctrl+C to be necessary to stop Thor GUI.
 + Currently, the only interactive Thor commands (the ones that require user input, such as "flashFile") that can be used are "connect" and "flashTar".
 This doesn't affect non-interactive Thor commands that don't require input, such as "help", "begin odin", etc.

 Aesthetic: